DinkyToyz/wtmcsServiceDispatcher/README.md

 - **Building is closer**:
   Send out new vehicles from the closest available service building when the building is closer than it's nearest free vehicles.

+### Hearse Service Options

+These options are only available for hearses.

+- **Pass through** hearses
+  Only available for hearses.
+Remove these vehicles from grid when stopped so traffic can pass.

+### Garbage Truck Service Options

+These options are only available for garbage trucks.

+- **Prioritize assigned buildings**:
+  *This option overrides original game code*
+  Limits the amount of garbage picked up from buildings the trucks passes by, in order to leave room for garbage from their assigned buildings.

+- **Garbage amount limit**:
+  Only available for garbage trucks.
+Sets the amount of garbage a building must accumulate before a garbage truck is dispatch do take care of it.

 ### Dispatch Strategies